telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 ````

->note Note that RadWindowManager.js is only needed when RadWindowManager is used.
+>tip Note that RadWindowManager.js is only needed when RadWindowManager is used.
 >

 * **RadXmlHttpPanel**